oskip0906/H5N1_Social_Media_Analysis/README.md

 ## Objective
-To conduct a comprehensive analysis of social media posts related to H5N1 outbreaks using posts from Reddit communities from various states in the US.
+To conduct a comprehensive analysis of social media posts related to H5N1 outbreaks using posts and comments from Reddit communities for various states in the US.

 ## Sources